abhinavg916/qna-web-service-backend/README.md

-# QnA Web Service - backend
+# QnA Web Service - Backend Application

-- Backend of a website (similar to Quora) to question and answer on posts asked by users on the platform
+- Backend of a website (similar to Quora) to question and answer on posts asked by users on the platform.
+- Developed REST API end-points for login & signup using OAuth and various other functionalities.

 ## Tech Used

+- Java
 - Maven
 - Swagger API
 - Spring Boot